Gadolinium: History

-Gadolinium is named after the mineral gadolinite.
-Gadolinite was first chemically analyzed by the Finnish chemist Johan Gadolin in 1794.
-In 1802 German chemist Martin Klaproth gave gadolinite its name.
-In 1880, the Swiss chemist Jean Charles Galissard de Marignac observed the spectroscopic lines from gadolinium in samples of gadolinite (which actually contains relatively little gadolinium, but enough to show a spectrum) and in the separate mineral cerite.
-The latter mineral proved to contain far more of the element with the new spectral line.
-De Marignac eventually separated a mineral oxide from cerite, which he realized was the oxide of this new element.
+In 1794, the Finnish chemist and mineralogist Johan Gadolin became the first to chemically analyze the mineral now known as gadolinite, which was named after him by the German chemist Martin Klaproth in 1802.
+In 1880, the Swiss chemist Jean Charles Galissard de Marignac observed the spectroscopic lines of a then-unknown element, gadolinium, in samples of gadolinite (which actually contains relatively little gadolinium, but enough to show a spectrum) and the separate mineral cerite, which proved to contain far more of the new element.
+De Marignac eventually separated a mineral oxide from cerite, which he realized was the oxide of the element.
 He designated the element with the provisional symbol Yα.
-The French chemist Paul-Émile Lecoq de Boisbaudran named the element "gadolinium" in 1886.
-The pure element was isolated in 1935 by Félix Trombe.
+The French chemist Paul-Émile Lecoq de Boisbaudran named the element "gadolinium" after gadolinite in 1886.
+Pure gadolinium metal was isolated for the first time in 1935 by Félix Trombe.